Ilippy/Ilippy/README.md

 ## Hi there 👋

+## **About me**:
+Programming, for me, is more than just a job—it's a form of creative self-expression.
+Through code, I can bring ideas to life, build something new, and solve real-world problems using logic and technology.

+I value Python for its simplicity, flexibility, and clarity.
+An important aspect of work for me is connecting with others who share my passion for programming and technology.

+In my free time, I enjoy roller skating, fitness, and swimming.

 ## SKILLS
-- Programming Languages: Python, SQL, HTML/CSS, JavaScript (basic)
+- **Programming Languages**: Python, SQL, HTML/CSS, JavaScript (basic)
-- Frameworks and Libraries: Django, Flask, Pandas, NumPy, Requests
+- **Frameworks and Libraries**: Django, Flask, Pandas, NumPy, Requests
-- Databases: PostgreSQL, MySQL, SQLite
+- **Databases**: PostgreSQL, MySQL, SQLite
-- Tools and Technologies: Git, GitHub, Docker (basic), Linux/Unix (basic), VS Code
+- **Tools and Technologies**: Git, GitHub, Docker (basic), Linux/Unix (basic), VS Code
-- Familiar with Development Methodologies: Agile (Scrum, Kanban)
+- **Familiar with Development Methodologies**: Agile (Scrum, Kanban)
-- Testing Tools: pytest, unittest
+- **Testing Tools**: pytest, unittest

 ## CERTIFICATIONS & COURSES
 - Web Development in Python, Geekbrains — 2022-2023